James P. O'Neill: Promotion to Chief of Department

 On October 28, 2014, O'Neill became the Chief of Department for the NYPD's 36,000 uniformed officers, the highest-ranking uniformed position.

 Police commissioner

 On August 2, 2016, O'Neill was appointed Police Commissioner of New York City by Mayor Bill de Blasio, effective September 2016.
 O'Neill was succeeded as Chief of Department by Carlos M. Gomez.
 On November 4, 2019, O'Neill announced his retirement as commissioner, and was replaced by former Chief of Detectives Dermot F. Shea at month-end.

 Vapor wake canines

-O'Neill widely deployed vapor wake canines in the city to alert their handlers to the presence of explosives; these dogs can then track the scent to potential bombers.
+O'Neill widely deployed vapor wake canines in the city.
+The dogs alert their handlers to the presence of explosives and track the scent to potential bombers.